greg-raven/Uncommon-Sense/_posts/2015-04-22-freedom-of-speech-and-association.md

 ---
-title: 'Freedom of speech and association'
+title: "Freedom of speech and association"
 layout: post
 categories:
 - liberty